Knowing how to properly perform a fitness test in order to obtain an accurate result is crucial in determining your intensity zones

 - 500-meter or 1,000-meter time trial

 The distance you choose depends on your endurance level.
-As with the first option, aim to do it at a pace you can sustain from start to finish.
+As with the first option, aim for a pace you can sustain from start to finish.
 It may take a couple of tests to get the pacing right but it will improve in time.
 Be sure to record the following data during the test.
-Most of these can be recorded by a smart watch, otherwise, you may require outside help:
+Most of these can be recorded by a smartwatch, otherwise, you may require outside help:

 - Strokes per length (1 arm = 1 stroke or refer to data from smart watch)

 - Stroke rate (count number of strokes per minute or refer to data from smart watch.)

 - RPE (Rate of perceived exertion from 1-10)